El Pueblo de Los Ángeles Historical Monument: La Placita Church

 The parish church in the Plaza Historic District, known as La Iglesia de Nuestra Señora la Reina de Los Ángeles (The Church of Our Lady the Queen of the Angels), was founded in 1814.
 The structure was completed and dedicated in 1822.
 The present church, which replaced it, was built in 1861.
 The church was one of the first three sites designated as Historic Cultural Monuments by the City of Los Angeles, and has also been designated as a California Historical Landmark.

 Old Plaza Firehouse

 The Old Plaza Firehouse is the oldest firehouse in Los Angeles.
 Built in 1884, it operated as a firehouse until 1897.
 The building was thereafter used as a saloon, cigar store, poolroom, "seedy hotel", Chinese market, "flop house", and drugstore.
 The building was restored in the 1950s and opened as a firefighting museum in 1960.

-Los Angeles Plaza Park (Father Serra Park)
+Los Angeles Plaza Park

-Los Angeles Plaza Park (also known as Father Serra Park) is an unstaffed, unlocked and open area within the plaza.
+Los Angeles Plaza Park (formerly known as Father Serra Park) is an open area within the plaza.
 It is the site of the demolished Lugo Adobe.
 In June 2020 protestors toppled a statue of Father Junípero Serra, due to Serra's role during the colonization of California.